On this page

 What is Hira?

-Hira will be the connector of people’s health and wellbeing information – like the medicines they are on, the vaccinations they have had, and their lab results.
-It will enable information to be pulled from different systems to create a personal health record.
+The APIs made available through Hira connect people’s health and wellbeing information – like the medicines they are on, the vaccinations they have had, and their lab results.
+They enable information to be pulled from different systems to create a personal health record.

 Hira will deliver: